llekhaareddy/AI-Virtual-Assistant/README.md

 # AI-Virtual-Assistant

-Uses python and machine learning to create an AI desktop helper "BotBud"
+Uses python and data from wikipedia and wolframalpha to create an AI desktop helper